digital-stage/api-server/README.md

 # api-server
-API server to distribute data models between clients
+Stage and device orchestration server for headless audio clients